JasonMA606/Pneumonia_Classification/FDA_Submission_Template.md

 **Algorithm Performance Standard:**

 Using F1 score as algorithm performance standard.
-The performance standard of the algorithm oriented from a paper<sup>1</sup> post in 2017 is 0.387.
+The performance standard of the algorithm oriented from CheXNet: Radiologist-Level Pneumonia Detection on Chest X-Rays with Deep Learning<sup>1</sup> post in 2017 is 0.387.
 The performace of my algorithm is:

 <center>